 PCB Grid Boards are an optional accessory for standard Metro totes to maximize storage density within the containers.
 These inserts provide a pattern of slots where boards can be captured by the bottom edge, allowing PCBs to be stored vertically.
 PCB Grid Boards are available in conductive and static dissipative materials to fit the TB91000, TB92000, and TB93000 series footprints.

-Metro Kitting Carts (PT Trucks for PCB Carriers) efficiently handle totes, PCB carriers, trays, or other material handling containers.
+Metro Tote Racks (PT Trucks for PCB Carriers) efficiently handle totes, PCB carriers, trays, or other material handling containers.
 With mobile kit carts, boards and other electronic components are kept safe during the manufacturing or assembling process.

 SMT Reel Shelves